-These may be 17 best things to do in Luang Prabang according to my hands-on experience, but you are very welcome to get lost and create your own perfect Luang Prabang itinerary!
+These may be the 17 best things to do in Luang Prabang according to my hands-on experience, but you are very welcome to get lost and create your own perfect Luang Prabang itinerary!

 The unique blend of architecture, history, religion, gastronomy, customs, and natural surroundings build a solid basis for the development of Luang Prabang tourism in the future too.
 This is the jewel of Indochina, and the hunting season is open!

 LUANG PRABANG ESSENTIAL INFO